 Students in the fully online program have regular support from a dedicated academic advisor and financial aid coordinator.
 Throughout the entire process – from admissions to graduation – students will have regular support from the program staff.

-Graduates of the online BA in Psychology program will earn their degree and diploma from California State University, Sacramento, which is identical to the degree and diploma students receive when completing their courses in the traditional face-to-face format.
+Graduates of the online Bachelor of Arts in Psychology program will earn their degree and diploma from California State University, Sacramento, which is identical to the degree and diploma students receive when completing their courses in the traditional face-to-face format.

-Students transfer in lower division General Education and major requirements, and complete all upper division coursework through the online BA in Psychology program.
+Students transfer in lower division General Education and major requirements, and complete all upper division coursework through the online Bachelor of Arts in Psychology program.
 Courses are 6 – 8 weeks long and are fully online.

-The online BA in Psychology program is for adult learners who were Psychology majors at one point in the past but stopped out of college before graduating, and are ready to return and finish their degree.
+The online Bachelor of Arts in Psychology program is for adult learners who stopped out of college before graduating, and are ready to return and finish their degree.

 To be eligible for the online BA in Psychology program, students must meet the following admission criteria:

-Completion of GE area A2 Written Communication and either GE area A1 Oral Communcation, A3 Critical Thinking, or B4 Quantitative Reasoning with a C- or better
+Completion of GE area A2 Written Communication and either GE area A1 Oral Communication, A3 Critical Thinking, or B4 Quantitative Reasoning with a C- or better.

 Completion of a minimum of 45 CSU transferable units.